SecondOne2/elegantGnuLinux/README.md

 Description: Tool to find files anywhere in the filesystem based on their name

+Package which

+Description: Shows the full path of (shell) commands

 Package: nmap

 Description: Utility for network discovery and security auditing